DevS0ni/APS145-Applied-Problem-Solving/README.md

   * Manage the use of time and other resources to complete projects.
   * Take responsibility for one's own actions, decisions, and consequences.

-* Gain a handsome knowledge on all of the topics of Intro to C Programming namely-
+* Gain a handsome knowledge on all of the topics of Applied Problem Solving namely-
 * Computational thinking approach to problem solving
     * Decomposition
         * Cohesion and Coupling